 Terence has mixed a classic negroni with subtle spice and fruit that – in keeping with the Christmas spirit – has warmed the drink up.
 And he’s stuck with the ingredients we can get here in our own backyard in Siem Reap – Cambodian oranges, star anise, and cinnamon sticks, which he has simmered into a sugar (and spice) syrup.

-Classic Negroni with Spices – Our Recipe for a Warming Christmas Negroni
+Tips to Making this Classic Negroni with Spices Recipe for a Warming Christmas Negroni

-Yet our classic negroni with spices has a handful of additional ingredients – star anise, cinnamon stick, orange zest, and palm sugar – that warm the drink up, give it a Christmas flavour, and inject some festive spirit without transfo the classic negroni into something that it isn’t.
-Try it and let us know what you think.
+Our classic negroni with spices has a handful of local ingredients – star anise, cinnamon stick, orange zest, and palm sugar – that warm the drink up, giving it a Christmas flavour, and injecting some festive spirit without transforming the classic cocktail into something that it isn’t.

 If you look at the photo, you can see that there is a single spherical ice cube in the glass.
 The reason is that the spherical ice cube melts slower and keeps the drink cold.
 There’s nothing worse than a negroni that’s weak and warm.
 You can pick up spherical ice makers here and you can thank me later.